jalanb/ackvim/README.md

 ## How does it work?

-viack provides [bash functions with abbreviated names](https://github.com/jalanb/viack/blob/master/viack), all of which [eventually](https://github.com/jalanb/viack/blob/master/viack#L113) hand over to [a python program](https://github.com/jalanb/viack/blob/master/viack.py) which interprets arguments, and does some conversion of ack to vim regexps, before sending the correct vim command to stdout.
+viack provides [bash functions with abbreviated names](https://github.com/jalanb/viack/blob/master/viack), all of which [eventually](https://github.com/jalanb/viack/blob/master/viack#L113) hand over to [a python program](https://github.com/jalanb/viack/blob/master/viack.py) which interprets arguments, and does some conversion of `ack` to `vim` regexps, before sending the correct `vim` command to stdout.
 Bash captures that and runs it.

 ## Limitations

 * viack only provides the commands I have needed - searching in shell, python, and web files.
 But they are very easy to extend
-* viack needs to handle options from the shell command line for both ack and vim.
+* viack needs to handle options from the shell command line for both `ack` and `vim`.
 The code which handles this is a "good enough" hack

 ## Readers who got this far went on to view: